Reverse mentoring in companies: “The world upside down”?

 Reverse mentoring should never be seen as a corporate directive but as a program that everyone should take ownership of.
 To each his own reverse mentoring experience “.

-Everyone can see that the deployment of reverse mentoring will have a different resonance, whether you are in a large IT group, a service provider or a leading food company.
-The environment, values and culture of the company determine the methodology for deploying reverse mentoring.
+Everyone can see that the deployment of reverse mentoring will have a different resonance, whether you work for a major IT group, a service provider or a leading food manufacturer.

 Conclusion on reverse mentoring in companies

-To take full advantage of the potential of reverse mentoring, it is important to properly frame this practice and support it with adequate communication and coaching.
-SQORUS, consulting firm specialized in digital transformationis used to supporting companies of all sizes and in all sectors, thanks to its LAB which carries out a permanent watch on innovations.
+To take full advantage of the potential of reverse mentoring, it’s important to frame the practice properly and support it with appropriate communication and coaching.
+SQORUS, a Council specialized in digital transformation, is used to supporting companies of all sizes and in all sectors, thanks to its LAB, which constantly monitors the latest developments in the field. innovations.
 Do not hesitate to contact us to discuss it.